xen-project/xen/docs/tutorials/booting-xen-u-boot.rst

     - the Dom0 kernel and ramdisk loading addresses need to be specified in device tree under `/chosen`

 ===============================
-Dom0 kernel and ramdisk modules
+Dom0 Kernel and ramdisk Modules
 ================================

 Xen is passed the dom0 kernel and initrd via a reference in the `/chosen` node of the device tree.